wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

 there is a generalized solution known commonly as `fold`, `reduce`, or `aggregate`.

-Fold has the general shape of:
+ general shape of:

 {% highlight javascript %}
-  const newCollection = fold(thingToDoWithEachNewElement, initialNewCollection, collectionToIterateOver);
+  const newValue = fold(thingToDoWithEachNewElement, initialNewValue, collectionToIterateOver);
 {% endhighlight %}

-The `thingToDoWithEachNewElement` is a function that takes the working `newCollection` and adds a new element to it.
-This might be by doing a if check in the case of a filter type operation, or by running the element through a function first as in the case of the map type operation.
+The `thingToDoWithEachNewElement` is a function that takes the working `initialNewValue` and combines it with an element from `collectionToIterateOver`.
+This might be done by doing a if check in the case of a filter type operation, or by running the element through a function first as in the case of the map type operation.
+Or it might be something unrelated to collections in the case of a sum type operation.

 #### Filter type operation
 {% highlight javascript %}